 Exporting data

-To save your app’s data for backups or use in other tools, use the Export option.
-For example, you might want to export your store orders or user lists to share with your accountant, or use the data to create custom reports.
-Your data downloads as a CSV file you can open in spreadsheet software like Excel or Google Sheets.- Click Dashboard in your app editor.
+You might want to take your app’s data out for backup, analysis, or to use in other tools.
+To do this, you can use the Export option.
+For example, you might want to export your store orders or people lists to share with your accountant, or use the data to create custom reports.
+Your data downloads as a CSV file you can open in spreadsheet software such as Excel or Google Sheets.
+To export your app’s data:- Click Dashboard in your app editor.

 - Click Data.